rugonzs/FLAI/README.md

 #### Inference

-Get impact of sensible features before mitigation.
+Assess the impact of sensitive features before mitigation.
 Sex, Age and Label 0 is the unfavorable value.

 ```python
 flai_graph.inference(variables=['sex','label'], evidence={})